 Alligator vs. Crocodile: How Do They Hunt?

+What is the difference between alligator and crocodile hunting methods?
 Alligators and crocodiles are large creatures that are considered apex predators; they are the toughest animals around.
 Another interesting similarity between the two is that they both thrive in aquatic conditions, often living along coastlines and spending a lot of time in the water.

-The alligator does not have great sight in the water because of their nictitating membrane that protects their eyes underwater, but they are highly receptive of vibrations, making them keen hunters.
+The alligator does not have great sight in the water because of their nictitating membrane that protects their eyes underwater, but they are highly receptive to vibrations, making them keen hunters.
 Their sight is good on land, especially at night.
 They can also detect vibrations with great certainty.

 Crocodiles’ senses are very keen, with great nocturnal vision and the same third eyelid as alligators.
 Their domed pressure receptors, organs that help them detect changes in pressure, allow crocodiles to find prey and sense the world around them even at night.
 Needless to say, crocodiles have the tools to seek and kill their prey.

 Consider how each reptile hunts and kills its prey; the similarities are interesting but not altogether surprising.